UV26320/GeeksForGeeks/Number of distinct subsequences/README.md

 # Number of distinct subsequences

 ## Hard  |  Accuracy: 30.43%

-<p>Given a string consisting of lower case English alphabets, the task is to find the number of distinct subsequences of the string</p>
+<p>Given a string consisting of lower case English alphabets, the task is to find the number of distinct subsequences of the string
-<span>Note: Answer can be very large, so, output will be answer modulo 109+7.</span>
+Note: Answer can be very large, so, ouput will be answer modulo 109+7.</p>

 # Example 1:
 ```bash
 Input:
 s = "gfg"